Louisville, KY Solar Panels

 Louisville Electricity Prices

-Kentucky electricity rates increased from 11.5 cents per kWh in 2021 to 13.0 cents in 2024, adding pressure to household budgets.
+Kentucky electricity rates have climbed from 11.5 cents per kWh in 2021 to 13.0 cents per kWh in 2024—a 13% increase in just three years that directly impacts your monthly utility bills.

 Price of Energy: Kentucky vs National Average